deepblueparticle/artvtk/README.md

 If you quit ParaView, `art` will continue making `VTK` objects and trying to connect to a ParaView client.
 If you use the `sphereCone_live_ifConnected.fcl` FCL file, then VTK objects will not be created if no ParaView client is connected.
+That functionality is accomplished by using the `LiveVizFilter` module.